ARAVAMS/Task-Management/README.md

-# Electron Demo
+# Task-Management
-This is an application I created to showcase the electron framework!
+This is an application I created to showcase the Task Start and End time details!